DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

-|Author:||Goutier et al., 2001a|
+|Author(s):||Goutier et al., 2001|

-|Reference section:||Outcrop 2014-JG-2088, located along the Transtaïga Road; sampled for U-Pb isotopic dating.|
+|Stratotype:||Reference outcrop 2014-JG-2088, located along the Transtaïga Road; sampled for U-Pb isotopic dating.|

-|Type area:||Southeastern region of La Grande 3 Reservoir, centre of NTS sheet 33G12 (Bezier Hill).
+|Type area:||SE area of La Grande 3 Reservoir, centre of NTS sheet 33G12 (Bezier Hill).
 Bezier Hill is now an island as a result of the creation of the La Grande 3 Reservoir.
 Representative outcrops are visible on the shores of the islands.
-The main pluton also outcrops along the Transtaïga Highway on sheet 33G05.|
+The main pluton also outcrops along the Transtaïga Road (in sheet 33G05).|

 |Geological province:||Superior Province|

 |Lithology:||K-feldspar porphyritic quartz monzodiorite, quartz monzodiorite, monzodiorite and granodiorite|